FACTBOX-Global reaction to Trump withdrawing WHO funding

 Adalja said the WHO collects information about where the virus is active in every county in the world, which the United States needs to help guide decisions about when to open borders. * MELINDA GATES, CO-CHAIR OF BILL & MELINDA GATES FOUNDATION

 "Halting funding for the World Health Organization during a world health crisis is as dangerous as it sounds," she said on Twitter.
 "Their work is slowing the spread of COVID-19 and if that work is stopped no other organization can replace them.
-The world needs the WHO now more than ever." * DAVID HEYMANN, FORMER SENIOR WHO OFFICIAL AND CURRENT PROFESSOR AT THE LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE "The strength of WHO is that it is able to bring together public health experts from around the world to exchange information, review scientific evidence, and make evidence based consensus recommendations on disease prevention and control.
+The world needs the WHO now more than ever." * DAVID HEYMANN, FORMER SENIOR WHO OFFICIAL AND CURRENT PROFESSOR AT THE LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE "The strength of WHO is that it can bring together public health experts from around the world to exchange information, review scientific evidence, and make evidence-based consensus recommendations on disease prevention and control.

-"I have no doubt that WHO will continue to work in this manner during the COVID-19 pandemic." * SCHOOL OF MEDICINE AT BRITAIN'S LEEDS UNIVERSITY
+"I do not doubt that WHO will continue to work in this manner during the COVID-19 pandemic." * SCHOOL OF MEDICINE AT BRITAIN'S LEEDS UNIVERSITY

 Stephen Griffin, a Leeds professor, described Trump's move as "perhaps one of the least productive, most short-sighted, self-motivated and hypocritical acts I have ever witnessed".
 "The situation in the U.S. and the world over amounts to a crisis, and one in which we must stand together.
 WHO is perhaps one of the best means of achieving this and deserves the support and respect of all countries."